|Veterinary Assistant Programs|

 To better define the veterinary health care team and the role of the credentialed technician, NAVTA created a veterinary assistant approval program in 2010.
-Schools with a veterinary assistant program are encouraged to use the NAVTA-approved guidelines when creating their curriculum and submitting their program for NAVTA approval.
+Schools with a veterinary assistant program are encouraged to review the NAVTA Veterinary Assistant Programs Policy and Submission Guidelines when creating their curriculum and submitting their program for NAVTA approval.
 Once approved, graduates of these programs will be given the opportunity to take the national test.
 With successful completion of the exam, individuals will become an Approved Veterinary Assistant (AVA) and be recognized for their accomplishment with the AVA designation.

-To date, 13 veterinary assistant programs have been NAVTA/AVA approved:
+To date, the following veterinary assistant programs have been NAVTA/AVA approved:

 The initial application and review fee is $250, due at the time of submission.
 Denied programs which re-apply within six months of the receipt of the letter of denial will not be assessed an additional fee.
 Programs re-applying after six months of receipt of the letter of denial will be required to submit an additional $250 fee.